 I have the privilege of serving on the San Mateo County Harbor District Board of Commissioners since 2015 and currently serve as President.
 I was also elected in 2011 to the Menlo Park Fire Protection District Board of Directors.
 I am proud to be the first Asian-American woman to serve on both boards.

-Virginia earned her B.A. in Government with a minor in Economics from the University of Texas at Austin.
-In 2007, she was appointed by Governor Arnold Schwarzenegger to the California Commission for Economic Development.
-She served on the San Mateo County Civil Grand Jury for two years from 2007-2009 and as Foreperson from 2008-2009.
-Virginia has fifteen years of professional experience in corporate financial analysis, planning, and investments.
-She is a former Senior Director of the Nasdaq Stock Market and has worked at some of the country’s leading financial institutions.
+In 2007, I was appointed by the then-Governor to the California Commission for Economic Development, where I served from 2007-2014.
+As a Commissioner, I was appointed to chair the Commission’s Biotech Advisory Committee.
+I also have fifteen years of professional experience in corporate financial analysis, planning, and investments and am a former Senior Director of the Nasdaq Stock Market and worked at some of the country’s leading financial institutions.